About me, my philosophy, assumptions and research.

 I have been awarded a First Class (Hons) Bachelor of Science degree in Counselling which was subsequent to the highest awards in Intermediate and Counselling Certificates.

 I have studied counselling since 2005 which has now allowed me to consider that a truth often lies in the paradox of opposites.
 For example, my initial plan over eight years ago - to help others - meant that I had to first help, find meaning and understand myself.
 This may seem absurd but is in fact very true.
-It is this that allowed me, not just in the therapy room but in life in general, to embrace, embody and experience a serenity, a peaceful and composed, joyous state of mind, body and spirit that is fueled by the notion of first to understand, rather than to be understood.
+It is this that allowed me, not just in the therapy room but in life in general, to embrace, embody and experience a peaceful and composed joyous state of mind, body and spirit that is fueled by the notion of first to understand, rather than to be understood.
 Prior to empathetically understanding myself I was trapped in negative patterns that often become unmanageable.

 I suggest that maybe this is also true for you.
 Like many, we can become so absorbed and overwhelmed by other's beliefs,values and opinions that their saturation can lead us to lose touch with ourselves.
 In accepting an invitation of another's discontent and adopting it as our own we can become confused and directionless.